Kong/docs.konghq.com/app/_src/gateway/production/networking/troubleshoot-tls.md

 FATAL:  could not load server certificate file "server.crt": No such file or directory
 ```
 The server is unable to find the certificate file.
 By default, the certificate file should be named `server.crt`, and it should be placed in the server's data directory.
 Other names are allowed, but they should be explicitly specified in the `ssl_cert_file`.
-The combined method combines any authentication method in the `hostssl` entry with the certification of a client certificate using the `clientcert` authentication option.

 ### Could not access private key file